Redstonecrafter0/Moonshine/README.md

 ### Dont's
 - Don't use a randomly generated id for shard-keys.
 - Don't hit shards that aren't responsible for the used key.
-- Don't store a single value for more than one thing.
+- Don't store a single value for more than one thing (player, server, clan, etc.).
 - Don't store a player count of the entire network.
 Instead, use monitoring to aggregate such numbers.

 ## Architecture